Graduate Spotlight: An Inspiring Story of a Student Who Went From High School Dropout To Litigation Paralegal

 Ready to start a new career in the legal industry?

 If you have been thinking about starting a career in the legal industry, let us help.
-Fremont College offers paralegal classes for those interested in becoming a paralegal.
+Fremont University offers paralegal classes for those interested in becoming a paralegal.

-*In no way does Fremont College promise or guarantee employment or level of income/wages.
+*In no way does Fremont University promise or guarantee employment or level of income/wages.
 Paralegals may not provide legal services directly to the public except as permitted by law.